Academic-ID/sapienAI/README.md

 ### OpenAI Key

-The quickest way to get started is to set the `OPENAI_KEY` environmental value.
+The quickest way to get started is to set the `OPENAI_KEY` environmental variable.
 This is your
 [OpenAI API key](https://platform.openai.com/docs/quickstart/account-setup).